Mussil/Household-manpower-site/README.md

  * [Authors](#Authors)

 # Introduction
- Human resources company is a company who hires contractor workers and offers the services of those workers to other employers according to the demands.
+ Human resources company is a company who hires contractor workers and offers the services of those workers to other employers according to the demands.<br />
- You can view the site at the link: https://projectsce2021.herokuapp.com/ Human resources account details for demonstration purposes:
+ You can view the site at the link: https://projectsce2021.herokuapp.com/ <br />
+ Human resources account details for demonstration purposes:<br />
- Email: tair@gmail.com
+ Email: tair@gmail.com <br />
- Password: tair999
+ Password: tair999 <br />

 # 💻 Technologies